tebri11/en-for-designers/10-thesis-digest/index.md

 - - -

-## Digest: ✨ Unified visual identity
+## Digest: Unified visual identity

 ### Abstract
-- The bachelor's thesis deals with the creation of a communication strategy and visual identity for the GASK Education center in Kutná Hora.
-The thesis contains an explanation of basic concepts such as visual identity, logotype,  color, marketing communication, target group, means of communication, and strategy.
-Finally, it describes the creation of a new unified communication concept, which helps to create a memorable image of the center.
+- The bachelor's thesis focuses with the creation of a communication strategy and visual identity for the GASK Education center in Kutná Hora.
+The thesis contains an explanation of basic concepts such as visual identity, marketing communication, target groups, social media, and strategy.
+Finally, it describes the creation of a new unified communication concept, which helps to create a memorable public image of the center.

 ### Keywords
-- analysis, colors, communication, customers, design, education center, gallery, GASK Kutná Hora, graphic design, identity, kids, logotype, marketing, strategy, social media, typography, visualization
+- analysis, marketing communication, customers, design, education center, gallery, GASK Kutná Hora, graphic design, visual identity, strategy, social media

 ### Main Text
 The center was established to understand and bring contemporary art to the audience.
 As the organization's teaching center does not currently have a unified visual and communication style, I will also work on creating a new communication strategy.